How your mind affects your body...

 Myth-busting...
 If you have medical pain relief you've failed "It wasn't the perfect hypnobirth I'm afraid"

 No!
 9% of our non-induced parents choose an epidural (and 80% of those induced with the drip).
 However you feel the sensations, using hypnobirthing to focus and cope is always beneficial, even (especially) alongside medical pain relief.
 Release yourself from any self-imposed pressure.
 The 'perfect hypnobirth' is about having your best birth, no matter what path birth takes.

 Choose your support wisely...

 Effective birth partners are worth their weight in gold.
 They act as 'gatekeepers' to ensure that you can feel as safe and undisturbed as possible, in your birth 'cave' or 'bubble'.
-They can also assist with your positive hypnobirthing triggers.
-Consider choosing willing, confident birth team members.
+They can also assist with practicing your positive hypnobirthing triggers during pregnancy, and using these on the day.
+Consider choosing willing, confident birth team members or hiring a doula who is trained in space-holding for hypnobirthers.